sebastianGehrmann/bottom-up-summary/README.md

 ### (f) Use probabilities in Bottom-Up Attention

 We are currently working on finishing the documentation.
-The final version will provide (1) models and data to download.
+The final version will provide (1) models and data to download, (2) our NYT processing script.